justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/00-team-activities.md

 To see the team members' activities, click _Activities_ on the left menu.
 The page is divided into two sections:  _Builds and Deployments_ and _General_.

 The _General_ section on the _Activities_ lists each event, the person who performed it, and the time stamp.
-There is nothing actionable in this section.

 ![Figure 1: The Activities tab](./team-activities/images/01.png)